philthephatman/awesome-hacking-lists/hackwith.md

 - [wordpress-exploit-framework](https://github.com/rastating/wordpress-exploit-framework) - A Ruby framework designed to aid in the penetration testing of WordPress systems.
 - [arachni](https://github.com/Arachni/arachni) - Web Application Security Scanner Framework
 - [sploitkit](https://github.com/tresacton/sploitkit) - A suite of CLI tools I built to automate some of the tedious parts of exploit development (specifically, crafting Buffer Overflow Exploits)
-- [wpscan](https://github.com/wpscanteam/wpscan) - WPScan is a black box WordPress vulnerability scanner
+- [wpscan](https://github.com/wpscanteam/wpscan) - WPScan is a free, for non-commercial use, black box WordPress vulnerability scanner written for security professionals and blog maintainers to test the security of their sites.

 ## Rust